Food and Agriculture Institute

 email Stefania

-I currently am an Assistant Professor in the School of Land Use and Environmental Change at the University of the Fraser Valley (UFV).
+I am an environmental researcher who has moved across the world where I’ve met and worked with different organizations, communities, people, and cultures.
 Prior to working at UFV, I completed a postdoctoral research fellowship in the Faculty of Forestry at the University of British Columbia where I worked with and for the Heiltsuk Nation in Bella Bella, BC.
 Our collaborative project was entitled, “Developing spatial and participatory resolutions for the Canadian Aboriginal housing crisis”.
 The context of this project was focused on developing, implementing, and assessing community-led housing solutions to alleviate and meet housing demands.

 I completed my PhD in New Zealand in 2016 where my research focused on forestry resource management with key Māori community members.
 Applying a kaupapa Māori approach (which embraces traditional beliefs, ethics, and ways of being), I worked closely with the participants using a comprehensive life cycle sustainability technique which provided environmental, social, and economic data regarding forestry options.
 The process provided the participants with a framework to develop a clear pathway to achieving the collective vision of their community.